Airbrush: Feed system

 gravity feed or top feed), or siphoned from a reservoir mounted below (bottom/suction/siphon feed), or on the side (side feed).
 Each feed type carries unique advantages and disadvantages.
 Gravity feed airbrushes require less air pressure to operate, as gravity helps assist the flow of paint into the mixing chamber.
 Typically instruments with the finest mist atomization and detail requirements use this method since less air pressure allows for finer control of paint flow and less overspray.
 However, the paint capacity of gravity feed airbrushes is limited.
 Side- and bottom-feed airbrushes allow the artist to see over the top of the airbrush, with the former sometimes offering left-handed and right-handed options to suit the artist.
 The bottom paint reservoir can be a variety of sizes, and so a bottom feed airbrush typically holds a larger capacity of paint than the other types, and is often preferable for larger scale work such as automotive applications and clothing design.
 Side feed airbrushes are a hybrid of the two, and are able to use both a gravity style cup or a suction-style bottle.

 Mix point

-Airbushes can be divided into internal mix and external mix.
+Airbrushes can be divided into internal mix and external mix.
 With an internal mix airbrush, the paint and air mix inside the airbrush body (in the tip), creating a finer atomized "mist" of paint.
-With an external mix airbrush, the air and paint meet outside of the tip before mixing with each other, which creates a larger coarser atomization pattern.
+With an external mix airbrush, the air and paint meet outside of the tip before mixing with each other, which creates a larger, coarser atomization pattern.
 External mix airbrushes are cheaper and more suited for covering larger areas with more viscous paints or varnishes, while internal mix airbrushes are more expensive and more suited for fine detail work with thinner paints.